DiUS/pact-workshop-jvm/README.md

 ```

 Now, we can run `./gradlew consumer:pactPublish` after running the consumer tests to have the generated pact file
 published to the broker.
-Afterwards, you can navigate to the Pact Broker URL and see the published pact there.
+Afterwards, you can navigate to the Pact Broker URL and see the published pact against
+the consumer and provider names setup in our consumer test.

 ### Dropwizard provider